PurpleBooth/ed-system-search/README.md

             Filter the systems that are have less than the given number of docks with room for large ships

+        --min-population <COUNT>
+            Filter the systems that are have less than the given population

         --reference <SYSTEM_NAME>                        A reference system used by other filters
 ```